 RAPID AST RESULTS

-Generates MIC-values and SIR interpretation in only 2 hours for gram-negative bacteria
+Generates MIC-values and SIR interpretation in only 2 hours.
+Panels for gram-negative and gram-positive bacteria available.

 PHENOTYPIC FUNCTIONAL RESISTANCE